 Get the help you need right away.
-Contact the experienced Riverside seatback failure lawyers at Bisnar Chase for a Free case consultation.
+Contact the experienced Riverside personal injury attorneys at Bisnar Chase for a Free Case Consultation.

 We have obtained successful verdicts and settlements in Riverside seat-back failure cases on behalf of injured victims and their families.
 We know what it takes to fight against large automakers whose negligence causes these types of catastrophic product failures.